 [Damaged infrastructure closes road along Rye Beach in Rye, NH after coastal storm in March, 2018.

 Photo Credit: Kim Reed]

-In their study, recently published in the journal Transportation Research Record, the researchers found that tidal nuisance flooding threatens over 7,500 miles of roadways along the entire East Coast, with over 400 miles of that being interstate roads.
+, recently published in the journal Transportation Research Record, the researchers found that tidal nuisance flooding threatens over 7,500 miles of roadways along the entire East Coast, with over 400 miles of that being interstate roads.
 They estimate that this causes over 100 million hours of delays each year for drivers on those roads and that number could rise to more than 3.4 billion hours by 2100.

 “As tidal coastal flooding increases in the coming years, there will also be issues with the transportation infrastructure,” said Jacobs.
 “We’ve already seen billions of dollars in damage to coastal roadways from recent hurricanes.
 In the future, with rising sea levels, we expect to see more frequent issues, more damage, and impact to roadways even farther inland.”

 [Flooded roads around Prescott Park in Portsmouth, N.H. after coastal storm in March, 2018.

 Researchers note that these impacts are not limited to storm events.
 They say that critical transportation infrastructure is at risk from sea level rise alone; which numerous transportation agencies project to be between one to eight feet, along the U.S. Atlantic and Gulf Coasts.